GehDoc/vscode-textile-preview/README.md

 * Telemetry Reporter : Need a non free Azure account : https://www.npmjs.com/package/vscode-extension-telemetry
 * Add other translations than the 9 core languages listed there (unless requested) : https://github.com/microsoft/vscode-loc/#visual-studio-code-language-packs

-Features to be implemented / triaged :
-* Make all links clickable in the source document (linkProvider)
-* Paragraph folding
-* Generation of table of content, and table of symbols
-* Support 'linkify' option

 ## Release Notes